suchintannit/EPAM-COE-2022-DEVOPS/kubernetes-vagrant-ansible-ubuntu/README.md

 **Kubernetes**: Kubernetes is a portable, extensible, open source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 It has a large, rapidly growing ecosystem.
 Kubernetes services, support, and tools are widely available.
 Nodes (like VMs) and inside these nodes Pods (like Containers) are executed.
 Kubernetes works on a master-slave architecture where there is atleast one master and multiple workers.

 **Docker** containers enable application developers to package software for delivery to testing, and then to the operations team for production deployment.
 The operations team then has the challenge of running Docker container applications at scale in production.
 Kubernetes is a tool to run and manage a group of Docker containers.
-While Docker focuses on application development and packaging, Kubernetes ensures those applications can run at scale.
+While Docker focuses on application development and packaging, Kubernetes ensures those applications can run at scale. th

 The project will create a Kubernetes 1.15.0 cluster with 3 nodes which contains the components below: